Medicare Boot Camp®—Physician Services Version

 • Medicare physician/supplier enrollment process

-• Medicare enrollment form to use – which form is appropriate?
+• Medicare enrollment forms—which form is appropriate to use?

 • “Opting out” of the Medicare program

-• “Limiting charge” rules and the implications assigned and non-assigned claims
+• “Limiting charge” rules and the implications for assigned and nonassigned claims

-• Social Security Act “Limitation on Liability” provisions and when it applies
+• Social Security Act “limitation on liability” provisions and when they apply

-• Situations in which ABN is necessary to hold the patient responsible for non-covered services
+• Situations in which an Advance Beneficiary Notice (ABN) is necessary to hold the patient responsible for non-covered services

 • Circumstances under which an ABN would be ineffective/invalid